fishr01/php-cfstream/README.md

 ### 2019-04-02 - Namespace Changed

-The namespace of this project has been updated from `JJSee` to `JianJye`.
+The namespace of this project has been updated from `JJSee` to `Fishr01`.
 Please update your projects accordingly.